CiscoDevNet/FTDAnsible/README.md

 # FTD Ansible Modules

+IMPORTANT: When cloning this repository place it under ansible_collections/cisco (requirement to run some of the Ansible tools like ansible-test).

 An Ansible Collection that automates configuration management and execution of operational tasks on Cisco Firepower Threat Defense (FTD) devices using FTD REST API.